atoid/DashBle/README.md

 ## Interface circuit

 Two optocouplers PC817C or any equivalent can be used.
+See the image below for schematic.

 ```
 Input side